Nigerian government ‘sympathizes’ with Boko Haram

 “Many Nigerians will tell you that they don’t trust the military.
 Some of the military and police have sympathies with Boko Haram,” said Samuel Dali, the Pastor and the President of the EYN Church of the Brethren in Mubi while speaking with the BBC World Service on May 14.
 “Most of the police are Muslim and some of them are sympathizers with the insurgents.”

 Dali said many of the parents are “disappointed in the government and wondering if they will ever get these girls back,” especially since they have not received any consultation and claim to be treated as if the abduction never happened, aside from a visit from the Governor of Borno State immediately afterward.

-Though rumors of an imminent attack ran through Chibok village before the April 14 kidnappings, Dali said government complicity with Boko Haram is the reason why little military resistance was offered.
+Though rumors of an imminent attack ran through Chibok village before the April 14 kidnappings, Dali said government complicity with an extremist group that is located primarily in Northern Nigeria is the reason why little military resistance was offered.
 He said he understands the seriousness of his allegations, but said it’s a reality because Boko Haram has “infiltrated all of the cabinets of the government.”

 Instead, Dali said, parents are putting their hopes in international assistance.
 “The news of the international community coming has also raised their hopes, and they believe that justice will be found through the international community,” he said.

 Sharon Ikeazor, a representative of the Nigerian opposition party, the All Progressives Congress, visited London last week asking for help.

 “It’s been an agonizing 30 days,” she told the BBC.
 “The first ten days were critical.
 They [the government] could have gotten them back.
 To us, if after 30 days they haven’t gotten them back we sense that they are overwhelmed.”